 How Much Capital to Risk on Each Trade

-How much capital you risk depends on your account size, but as a general rule, don't risk more than 1 percent of your account on a trade.
-That means, don't lose more than 1 percent of your account on a single trade.
+How much capital you risk depends on your account size, but as a general rule, don't risk more than 1% of your account on a trade.
+In other words, don't lose more than 1% of your trading account on a single trade.

-Many new traders think that risking 1 percent means they can only utilize 1 percent of their capital in a trade; that's not true.
-Most day traders utilize a significant portion of their capital, or even utilize more capital than they have (via leverage), on every trade.
+Many new traders think that risking 1% means they can only utilize 1% of their capital in a trade; that's not true.
+Most day traders use a significant portion of their capital and sometimes more than what they have (via leverage) on every trade.

 Trade Risk Variations

-With a large account, set a fixed dollar risk which is less 1 percent.
-For example, if you have a $500,000 account you can risk up to $5,000 per trade.
+With a large account, set a fixed dollar risk of less than 1%.
+For example, if you have a $500,000 account, you can risk up to $5,000 per trade.
 However, it is not required that you risk 1%.
 If that is more than what you need, choose a smaller percentage.
 Risking $1,000 or even $100 per trade can provide an excellent living.
-If you have a large account and don't want to risk 1 percent, pick a dollar amount which is less than 1 percent and stick with it.
-As long as you are making an income you are happy with, that's all that matters.
-Don't take on more risk than you need to.
+As long as you are earning an income you are happy with, that's all that matters.
+Don't assume more risk than desired.

 Making Sure Your Trades Don't Exceed the Risk Limit

-Now you know how much you should be risking per trade, based on your account size.
-For most stock market day traders risking 1 percent or less is ideal.
+Now you know how much you should risk per trade based on your account size.
+For most stock market day traders, risking 1% or less is ideal.

-Now you need to make sure you actually adhere to that risk limit.
+It is important to adhere to that risk limit.
 If you have a $30,000 account, you can risk $300.
-The easiest way to make sure you don't lose more than $300 is to use a stop loss order.
-A stop loss order gets you out of a trade when the price moves against you and reaches a certain pre-set price.
+The easiest way to make sure you don't lose more than $300 is to use a stop-loss order.
+A stop-loss order gets you out of a trade when the price moves against you and reaches a preset price.

-Buying those shares cost $14 x 1363 = $19,082, so a significant portion of the available funds was used to make the trade, yet less than 1 percent is actually at risk.
+Buying those shares costs $14 x 1,363 = $19,082.
+A significant portion of the available funds was used to make the trade, yet less than 1% is at risk.

-Risking 1 percent or less is also a good idea because occasionally we'll end up losing more than we bargained for on a trade.
-While we set a stop loss order, we could incur slippage, resulting in a loss of more than 1%.
+Risking 1% or less is also a good idea because occasionally we'll end up losing more than we bargained for.
+While we set a stop-loss order, we could incur slippage, resulting in a loss of more than 1%.
 Typically, slippage is minimal, assuming you avoid trading around major news events and trading stocks with high volume.

 Final Word on Trade Risk

-If you open an account with more than the required $25,000 for day trading stocks, risking 1 percent per trade is plenty.
-Assuming you win about 50 percent of your trades (or more) and can make 1.5 to 2 percent on your winners and keep your losses to 1 percent or less (of account capital), you'll make a good income.
+If you open an account with more than the required $25,000 for day trading stocks, risking 1% per trade is sufficient.
+Assuming you win about 50% of your trades (or more) and can make 1.5% to 2% on your winners and keep your losses to 1% or less (of account capital), you'll make a good income.
 This may sound easy, but it requires a solid and well-practiced method for day trading stocks.

-Risking 2 percent is unnecessary, and is the most a stock trader should risk on a single trade.
-Occasionally we will end up taking a bigger loss than we expect, so the smaller the original risk the better.
-To properly cap your risk, set a stop loss and then calculate how many shares you can take to keep risk below 1 percent.
+Risking 2% is unnecessary, and it is the most a stock trader should risk on a single trade.
+Occasionally, we will end up taking a bigger loss than we expect; so the smaller the original risk, the better.
+To properly cap your risk, set a stop-loss limit, and then calculate how many shares you can acquire to keep risk below 1%.
 In this way, each trade is perfectly calibrated to the trade and account size.
 Risk is controlled, yet it still allows for a good income.